jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 #### Library and API usage:
 Except for command line argument processing, all of the functionality is located in the main library project.
 The main APIs match the command line commands.

+The main classes are MapiItem, Migrate, OutlookOutlook, OutlookFolder and OutlookStore.
+Migrate is for migrating messages in other formats into Outlook.
+Some examples:
+Migrate.DbxToPst(dbxPath, pstPath);
+Migrate.EmlToPst(dbxPath, pstPath);

+OutlookAccount acts on the entire default or current Outlook account.
+OutlookStore acts on a specific store (PST file).
+OutlookFolder acts on a specific folder.
+For cleaning up Outlook, you could use the following:
+OutlookAccount outlookAccont = new ();
+outlookAccont.MergeFolders();
+outlookAccont.RemoveDuplicates();

 ## Contributing

 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".